 So it pays to tune into what our wrinkles, rashes, inflammation, blemishes, age spots, slow healing wounds, hair loss and brittle nails might be trying to tell us.

 When we are stressed, our adrenals go into fight or flight mode and flood our blood with stress hormones including cortisol, adrenaline and noradrenaline to help us deal with a crisis.

-Our body then pumps nutrient and oxygen-rich blood away the tiny capilliaries that feed our skin cells and digestion (which it considers non-essential work) and diverts it to our vital organs (the our heart, brain and lungs).
+Our body then pumps nutrient and oxygen-rich blood away from the tiny capillaries that feed our skin cells and digestion (which it considers non-essential work) and diverts it to our vital organs (our heart, brain and lungs).

 Thus our heart beats faster, breathing becomes shallow (causing oxidative stress), eyesight sharpens and muscles become pumped with blood enabling us to run from that sabre-toothed tiger or deal with an approaching deadline.